MicrosoftDocs/dynamics365-guidance/guidance/business-processes/about-import-catalog-mavim.md

     You need to configure the following fields before you import the business process catalog in Mavim:

-    - Create a FieldSet in Mavim called "BPC attributes."
+    - Create a FieldSet in Mavim with the name **BPC attributes**.

-    - Create a Field in this FieldSet called "Sequence ID" (Field type: Text).
+    - Create a field in this FieldSet with the name **Sequence ID** (Field type: Text).

-    - Create a root structure topic to import the level 1, 2 and 3 process levels of the catalog in. (a logical name for this topic would be "Dynamics 365 business process catalog").
+    - Create a root structure topic to import the level 1, 2 and 3 process levels of the catalog in.
+A logical name for this topic might be *Dynamics 365 business process catalog*.

-    - Make sure to assign the created FieldSet to this root topic and let it inherit to the entire branch below this root topic.
+    - Make sure to assign the new FieldSet to this root topic and let it inherit to the entire branch below this root topic.

     - Create a root structure topic to import the level 4 patterns (a logical name for this topic would be "Patterns").
 For future additions, an extra topic "Dynamics 365 Related categories" is added to accommodate other related categories.

-    - Make sure to assign the created FieldSet "BPC attributes" to this 'patterns' root topic.
+    - Make sure to assign the new FieldSet **BPC attributes** to this 'patterns' root topic.

 :::image type="content" source="media/about-import-catalog-mavim-process-catalog.svg" alt-text="Screenshot showing the file path for Dynamics 365 business process catalog." lightbox="media/about-import-catalog-mavim-process-catalog.svg":::